DataDog/dd-sdk-ios/SUPPORTED-VERSIONS.md

 | **watchOS**|     ❌    |  `n/a` |
 | **Linux**  |     ❌    |  `n/a` |

-## visionOS
+## VisionOS

-The visionOS is not officially supported by Datadog SDK.
+VisionOS is not officially supported by Datadog SDK.
 Some features may not be fully functional.
+Note that `CrashReporting` is not supported on VisionOS, due to lack of support on the [PLCrashReporter side](https://github.com/microsoft/plcrashreporter/issues/288).

-## macOS
+## MacOS

-The macOS is not officially supported by Datadog SDK.
+MacOS is not officially supported by Datadog SDK.
 Some features may not be fully functional.
 Note that `RUM`, which heavily depends on `UIKit` does not build on macOS.

 ## Xcode